khalidNC/pyyelp/README.md

 ```

 ## 4. Run the code and get output:
                         a.
-Now save the changes and run the code
+Now save the changes and run the code.
                         b.
 OutPut: <Response [401]>

 ## 5. Authentication: